-WordPress powers more than 65% of the websites using a content management system (CMS) at the time of writing this.
+WordPress powers more than 65% of websites using a content management system (CMS) at the time of writing this.

 It is easy to get started but includes a challenging learning curve if you want to get everything right.
 You have hundreds of plugins to test, themes to apply, or settings to configure to build a WordPress website.

-No matter whether you make use of a drag and drop website builder or custom code, WordPress development needs a significant amount of time, depending on the complexity of your site.
+No matter whether you make use of a drag-and-drop website builder or custom code, WordPress development needs a significant amount of time, depending on the complexity of your site.

 However, with the help of local WordPress development tools, things get easy to manage—whether you are collaborating with a client before making a site live or working on your personal project.